pypi/warehouse/docs/user/trusted-publishers/index.md

 This confers significant usability and security advantages when compared to PyPI's traditional authentication methods:

-* Usability: with trusted publishing, users no longer need to manually create API tokens on PyPI and copy-paste them into their CI provider.
+* Usability: with Trusted Publishing, users no longer need to manually create API tokens on PyPI and copy-paste them into their CI provider.
 The only manual step is configuring the publisher on PyPI.
 * Security: PyPI's normal API tokens are long-lived, meaning that an attacker who compromises a package's release token can use it until its legitimate user notices and manually revokes it.
-Trusted publishing avoids this problem because the tokens minted expire automatically.
+Trusted Publishing avoids this problem because the tokens minted expire automatically.